gephi/gephi-plugins/README.md

 - Start Netbeans and go to `File` and then `Open Project`.
 Navigate to your fork repository, Netbeans automatically recognizes it as Maven project.
 - Each plugin module can be found in the `Modules` folder.

+To run Gephi with your plugin pre-installed, right click on the `gephi-plugins` project and select `Run`.

+### IntelliJ IDEA

+- Start IntelliJ and `Open` the project by navigating to your fork repository.
+IntelliJ may prompt you to import the Maven project, select yes.

+To run Gephi with your plugin pre-installed when you click `Run`, create a `Maven` run configuration and enter `org.gephi:gephi-maven-plugin:run` in the command field.
+The working directory is simply the current project directory.

+## FAQ

+- What kind of plugins can I create?

+Gephi can be extended in many ways but the major categories are `Layout`, `Export`, `Import`, `Data Laboratory`, `Filter`, `Generator`, `Metric`, `Preview`, `Tool`, `Appearance` and `Clustering`.
+A good way to start is to look at examples with the [bootcamp](https://github.com/gephi/gephi-plugins-bootcamp).

+- How is this repository structured?

+The `modules` folder is where plugin modules go.
+Each plugin is defined in a in single folder in this directory.
+A plugin can be composed of multiple modules (it's called a suite then) but usually one is enough to do what you want.

+The `pom.xml` file in `modules` is the parent pom for plugins.
+A Maven pom can inherit configurations from a parent and that is something we use to keep each plugin's pom very simple.
+Notice that each plugin's pom (i.e. the `pom.xml` file in the plugin folder) has a `<parent>` defined.

+The `pom.xml` file at the root folder makes eveything fit together and notably lists the modules.

+- What is the difference between plugin and module?

+It's the same thing.
+We say module because Gephi is a modular application and is composed of many independent modules.
+Plugins also are modules but we call them plugin because they aren't in the _core_ Gephi.